 Before you get too serious about a particular house or neighborhood, be sure to check out local zoning rules and regulations.
 You might be disappointed to discover that the home business you'd always dreamed of starting is prohibited, or that you can't turn the garage into an in-law cottage.

 Find out from the municipal planning and building department what zoning category the neighborhood you're interested in falls into.
 A classification called single-family residential is typical.
 But some neighborhoods with ordinary houses might actually be zoned for multifamily residential, transitional, or a mixed use such as residential plus commercial.
 One of these other classifications might be good for you.

 It's a good idea to research zoning and other municipal rules—ideally with the help of your real estate agent or attorney—if any of the following are true:

-If you plan to remodel the house or garage or add other structures (even a fence, pool, or child's tree house), check zoning rules.
-These may be quite restrictive and often require permits and a bunch of red tape.
-Local view ordinances, for example, may limit your ability to add a second story to your house or tear down your garage.
+If you plan to remodel the house or garage or add other structures (even a fence, pool, or child's tree house), check zoning rules before you buy.
+These could be quite restrictive and are likely to require permits and a bunch of red tape.
+Local view ordinances, for example, could limit your ability to add a second story to your house or tear down your garage.

 If you plan to park a boat, RV, or large vehicle in your driveway, make sure you're allowed to do.
 Some local rules restrict parking of oversize vehicles in residential areas.

-If you're worried that homeowners next door or behind your house may add a second story, run a disruptive home business, or otherwise cause problems, follow the advice above, and check out local rules.
-Your city's view ordinances and other zoning rules, for example, may allow your neighbors to obstruct your view or restrict sunlight on your property with a second story addition.
+If you're worried that homeowners next door or behind your house might add a second story, run a disruptive home business, or otherwise cause problems, follow the advice above, and check out local rules.
+Your city's view ordinances and other zoning rules, for example, might allow your neighbors to obstruct your view or restrict sunlight on your property with a second story addition.

 If you're moving into a subdivision, condo, or planned unit development (PUD), be sure to check out regulations called Covenants, Conditions, and Restrictions (CC&Rs).
 These typically cover how individual homeowners are expected to treat and use their property (such as fence style in a detached house or curtain color in a condo).